DEIB Recruiting Kit

 • Does the job description accurately reflect the skills and education necessary for the position?

-• Are essential and marginal functions of the position clearly stated and consistent with current needs and/or responsibilities of the position?
+• Are essential and marginal functions of the position clearly stated and consistent with the current needs and/or responsibilities of the position?

 • Does the job description include any biased language?
 Remember to use his or her, he/she, or s/he when you occasionally need to stress the action of an individual.